 A CIMT test is a great adjunct and preventative option in the treatment of cardiovascular heart-related conditions (e.g., stroke, heart attack), particularly because some of these potentially life-altering or fatal conditions exhibit no outward symptoms: sometimes, sadly, the first symptom of a heart attack is the heart attack itself.
 When there are no early physical warnings, CIMT can become that early warning.

-The CIMT test alerts a clinician to the danger of heart disease by evaluating the thickness of the carotid arteries (a pair of blood vessels, located on each side of your neck, which deliver blood to your brain and head), measuring changes in plaque and measuring the thickness of the vessel walls.
+The CIMT test alerts a clinician to the danger of heart disease by evaluating the thickness of the carotid arteries (a pair of blood vessels, located on each side of your neck, which deliver blood to your brain and head), measuring changes in plaque, and measuring the thickness of the vessel walls.

-The reason why CIMT works as a great preventative test is because the physiological changes that cause heart conditions, such as atherosclerosis, often happens silently and unnoticed over a period of many years.
+The reason why CIMT works as a great preventative test is that the physiological changes that cause heart conditions, such as atherosclerosis, often happens silently and unnoticed over a period of many years.
 Whilst changes in blood pressure and elevated levels of CRP (C-Reactive Protein) might offer early warning signs to a medic when laboratory tests such as blood works have been conducted, the patient himself might not be aware of either until it is too late.

 It remains an inconvenient truth that patients often only become knowledgeable about their increased risk of heart disease & dysfunction when they experience physical symptoms, and seek out traditional laboratory testing (e.g., bloodwork).
 By the time physical symptoms are manifest, the disease or dysfunction may have progressed significantly.
-CIMT therefore offers a valuable early opportunity to spot signs of heart disease before any physical damage has occurred.
+CIMT, therefore, offers a valuable early opportunity to spot signs of heart disease before any physical damage has occurred.

 Is it a Good Choice for Me?

-One well-known factor that contributes to a heightened risk of atherosclerosis and thicker arteries is age, alongside high lipoprotein levels (high density cholesterol), having high blood pressure, smoking, obesity, a diet high in saturated fat, a sedentary lifestyle and diabetes.
+One well-known factor that contributes to a heightened risk of atherosclerosis and thicker arteries is age, alongside high lipoprotein levels (high-density cholesterol), having high blood pressure, smoking, obesity, a diet high in saturated fat, a sedentary lifestyle, and diabetes.

 How Effective is CIMT?